tsackton/taelgar/Gazetteer/The Western Green Sea Region/Tollen/Tollen.md

 [[Bridgeward]]: West of Aesganstrad, and north of the great Tollen Bridge, build by the Drankorians to facilitate trade from the south and connect to the great Drankorian road stretching south to [[Sembara]].
 Historically and in the present day a major market center, with shops, artisans, and lots of commerce.

-[[Southbridge]]: south side of the [[Volta|Volta]], upriver (west) from Battery, the area south of the Tollen Bridge.
+[[Southbridge]]: south side of the [[Volta]], upriver (west) from Battery, the area south of the Tollen Bridge.
 Now the center of dyeing trade, and home to most of the tattoo parlors (magical or otherwise) in the city.
 Originally settled during the Drankorian era, and thus one of the oldest parts of the city, but retains little of its ancient character now.

 Magus Street: Often just called Magus.
 East of the old city ([[Fiskurth]], [[Skepwalk]], Aesganstrad), away from the river.
 In Drankorian times, home to small library and university outpost, which grew over time.
 Technically older than the University of [[Chardon]], although it was abandoned for a number of years after the fall of the [[Drankorian Empire]], and reestablished as Tollen returned to prosperity in the early days of [[Sembara]].